Morgan Broderick of Lake Placid will dance the role of Claire in the North Country Ballet Ensemble’s performance of the Nutcracker.

 Led by NCBE’s Artistic Director Alice Schonbek, the show will feature 70 local student dancers, 10 community members and guest ballerina Therese Wendler.

-Guest performer Mikhail Ilyin, a native of St. Petersburg, Russia who dances for American Ballet Theatre, assumed the role of Cavalier in the Plattsburgh performance.
+Guest performer Mikhail Ilyin, a native of St. Petersburg, Russia who dances for American Ballet Theatre, will assume the role of Cavalier in the Plattsburgh performance.

 In Lake Placid, the role of Cavalier will be performed by Andres Neira of New Jersey Ballet.